 Located in Jayanagar, Ranadheera Kanteerava Park is one of the most popular and well-maintained parks in Bangalore.
 It has several sculptures of ancient rulers and kings, in addition to an open gym available for both men and women.
 The park also has notes of the poetry of various famous Kannada poets.

-Mahatma Gandhi Park is situated in Shivaji Nagar in Bangalore and is dedicated to the Father of Our Nation- Mahatma Gandhi.
+Mahatma Gandhi park in Bangalore is situated in Shivaji Nagar and is dedicated to the Father of Our Nation- Mahatma Gandhi.
 Replete with fountains and benches and play area, the park also houses several sculptures of Bapu in his famous postures.

 Nandavana Children's Park is situated in JP Nagar in Bangalore.
 Especially designed for the kids, the park has a play pen, sand pit, swings and a rock climbing wall.
 Replete with fountains and walkways, it is also pretty popular among adults.